Smart Contract Risks in DeFi Lending: What You Need to Know

 What a Good Audit Includes

-- Line-by-line code review — manual examination of every function and interaction
+- Line-by-line code review with manual examination of every function

-- Automated analysis — using tools like Slither, Mythril, or Echidna to detect common vulnerability patterns
+- Automated analysis using tools like Slither, Mythril, or Echidna

-- Economic attack modeling — testing whether the protocol's economic design can be exploited
+- Economic attack modeling testing whether the protocol's incentives can be gamed

-- Access control review — verifying that administrative functions are properly restricted
+- Access control review verifying admin functions are properly restricted

-- Integration testing — examining how the contract interacts with external protocols and oracles
+- Integration testing examining interactions with external protocols and oracles

 Reputable Audit Firms

-- Trail of Bits — known for rigorous methodology and deep technical expertise
+- Trail of Bits — rigorous methodology and deep technical expertise

-- OpenZeppelin — both an audit firm and the creator of widely-used smart contract libraries
+- OpenZeppelin — both auditor and creator of widely-used smart contract libraries

-- Consensys Diligence — the security arm of the Ethereum ecosystem company Consensys
+- Consensys Diligence — security arm of the major Ethereum ecosystem company

-- Spearbit — a distributed network of independent security researchers
+- Spearbit — distributed network of independent security researchers

 - Certora — specializes in formal verification of smart contracts